Piano Buds in a Pod® Now Accepting after-school Fall Enrollments For Kids & Adults

-Baby Beethoven are early-childhood music classes crafted to spark your child's imagination through music, movement, piano, and dramatic play.
-Over the semester, with varied themes, students will explore the core concepts of performing classical music within pretend play while keeping a steady beat, playing rhythm instruments, dancing to orchestral music, looking at art, singing the solfège, and exploring the piano with one-finger classical tunes along with your stuffy Nina Ballerina.
+Baby Beethoven are early-childhood music classes for babies, toddlers, and preschoolers crafted to spark their imagination through music, movement, piano, and dramatic play.
+Over the semester, with varied themes, students will explore the core concepts of performing classical music within pretend play while keeping a steady beat, playing rhythm instruments, dancing to orchestral music, reading notation, singing the solfège, and exploring the piano with one-finger classical tunes with your stuffy Nina the Ballerina.
+Class size: 8-9 students.
+Class duration: 45-minutes.
+Fee: $34/1-introductory class with the code BABYBEETHOVEN; $34/1-class with a course ticket; $45/1-class (drop-in)

 Use the discount code BABYBEETHOVEN at checkout after adding a ‘1-class’ ticket to your basket.
 The code is valid for a ‘1-class’ ticket per single booker email.
 If booking for 2 or more students, use a different email for each student to activate the code.
 Each student is limited to one (1) introductory class.